lextoumbourou/notes/notes/permanent/The Case For Story-By-Story Standups.md

 **Story-focused reminds us every day of what we're trying to achieve**

 The goal of a standup is to review the work in progress.
-Our status updates give us our best chance to adjust if it looks like our commitments are in danger.
+Our story-focused status updates give us our best chance to adjust if it looks like our commitments are in danger.
 A daily review also means that if we change course mid-sprint, everyone knows what direction we're now heading in.

 On the other hand, a person-focused standup might have you believe the goal is to review the details of each other's work days or even for each of us to justify our existence.
 The person-focused updates can sometimes take the whole allotted standup time, at worse, causing us to get no ongoing feedback on our sprint commitments until our next Retro.